-Abstract- With increasing clock frequencies, the signal delay on some interconnects in an SoC often exceeds the clock period which necessitates latency insensitive protocols (LIPs).
+With increasing clock frequencies, the signal delay on some interconnects in an System On Chip (SoC) often exceeds the clock period, which necessitates latency insensitive protocols (LIPs).
 Correctness of a system composed of synchronous blocks communicating via LIPs is established by showing latency equivalence between a completely synchronous composition of the blocks, and the LIP based composition.
 Every time a new LIP is conceived, they need to be debugged and then proven correct.
 Mathematical theorems to establish correctness, though elegant, are error prone, and tedious to create for every new variant of LIPs.
 In this work, we present validation frameworks for families of LIPs, both for dynamic validation, useful for early debug cycles, and formal verification for formal proof of correctness.
-We believe this is a useful framework in the hands of designers trying to create new LIPs or optimizing existing ones for design convergence.
+This can be a useful framework in the hands of designers trying to create new LIPs or to optimize existing ones for design convergence.